 Don’t forget to tell me what your discount shopping tips are in the comments at the end.
 Read on & revisit.- S.H.

-Top Ten Budget Stylist Tips for Living Fashionably Large on a Lean Budget
+Top Ten Budget Fashion Stylist Tips for Living Fashionably Large on a Lean Budget

 Dear Sharon: The poor economy is hitting close to my home and I’m afraid to go out spend a lot on clothing this fall.
 I really feel the need to cut back or save on non-essential items but don’t want to sacrifice my wardrobe unnecessarily.
 How can I continue to look good when my savings account is on a leash? -Rich Pinch (Greenville, DE)

 Dear Rich Pinch: I loooooove a good bargain and swear the biggest calorie burning rush comes from the immense jubilation and satisfaction one feels from scoring big time savings on something fabulous!
 That said, I do buy at retail, but nothing beats a bargain and that’s in my blood.